ashu-dev-byte/DRF-Starter-Kit/README.md

         .venv\Scripts\activate
         ```

-    You should see `(venv)` at the beginning of your command line prompt indicating that the virtual environment is active.
+    You should see `(venv)` at the beginning of your command line prompt, indicating that the virtual environment is active.

-### 2. Clone the Repository
+## Clone the Repository

 Clone the project repository to your local machine: